 Precautions to Take While Using Remedies for Cold and Flu in Babies and Kids

-- Avoid trying any home remedy which involves the consumption of an oil, herb, or medicine for babies below 6 months of age.
+- Avoid trying any home remedy that involves consuming an oil, herb, or medicine for babies below 6 months of age.

-- Ensure that the baby gets 18 hours of sleep, and toddlers or older kids get a minimum of 8 hours of sleep when they have a cold and cough.
+- Ensure that the baby gets 18 hours of sleep, and toddlers or older kids get at least 8 hours of sleep when they have a cold and cough.

-- Do not use honey for children who are less than 1-year-old.
-This could lead to a disorder called infant botulism (a form of poisoning).
+- Do not use honey for children who are less than 1 year old.
+This could lead to infant botulism (a form of poisoning).

 - Toddlers and older kids should be encouraged to use a handkerchief and wash their hands to avoid infection.

 - Wash your and your baby’s hands frequently during this time to avoid infections.
 80% of infections spread through touch.

 - Ensure that your child is not allergic to any ingredient you will be using in your home remedy.